Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

    key stored in the header.

-8. Because the Acme and Bubba Bakery nodes are not yet peered (do not have an authorized connection on the Splinter network), the ​`CircuitManagmentPayload​` is placed in the "unpeered payloads" queue for unpeered nodes.
+8. Because the Acme and Bubba Bakery nodes are not yet peered (do not have an authorized connection on the Splinter network), the ​`CircuitManagementPayload​` is placed in the "unpeered payloads" queue for unpeered nodes.

 #### I-2.4.
 Acme node peers with Bubba Bakery node